-Every year since 1947, aerial detection surveys have recorded the insects and diseases affecting forests in Oregon and Washington.
-These annual surveys are cooperative efforts by the Forest Health staffs of the Washington Department of Natural Resources, Oregon Department of Forestry, and the U.S. Forest Service Forest Health Protection staff.
+Every year since 1947, aerial detection surveys (ADS) have recorded the insects and diseases affecting forests in Oregon and Washington.
+These annual surveys are cooperative efforts by the Forest Health staffs of the Washington Department of Natural Resources, Oregon Department of Forestry, and the USDA Forest Service Forest Health Protection staff.

 A data dictionary describes the available data files and their contents.
 View flight lines showing the paths of the survey aircraft for each year, color-coded by date.
 Learn more about current aerial surveys.
-Maps based on aerial survey data can also be generated interactively through the FHP Geospatial Portal for 2005 and following years.

 If you have any questions or comments regarding these maps or the information they provide, we would like to hear from you:

-Vacant -- Aerial Survey Program Mgr. & Unit Aviation Officer -- 503-668-1476 (office)
+Ben Smith - Aerial Survey Program Manager & Unit Aviation Officer